Frequently asked questions (FAQs) about VORANIGO®

 VORANIGO efficacy

-INDIGO was a randomized, multicenter, double-blind, placebo-controlled trial for 331 patients with Grade 2 mIDH1 or mIDH2 astrocytoma or oligodendroglioma.1 Patients had prior surgery including biopsy, sub-total resection, or gross total resection.
+INDIGO was a phase 3, randomized, multicenter, double-blind, placebo-controlled trial that evaluated the safety and efficacy of VORANIGO versus placebo in 331 patients with Grade 2 mIDH1/2 astrocytoma or oligodendroglioma.
+Patients had prior surgery including biopsy, sub-total resection, or gross total resection.

 Read more about the INDIGO trial design